localvoid/ivi/packages/ivi/README.md

 const b = (id) => _t(_tpl_b, [id]);
 ```

-Quite often, OpCodes that are used for different purposes (prop,child,state)
+Quite often, OpCodes that are used for different purposes (props,child,state)
 are going to have similar values, so when OpCodes are deduplicated they are
 treated as simple arrays with integers that can be used for different purposes.

 Shared data `SHARED_DATA` is deduplicated into one array that is shared between
 all templates.

-Data structures are deduplicated only in the same chunk scope to avoid
-generating a lot of small chunks.

 ### Custom Scheduler